 High-speed line: A line specially built to allow traffic at speeds generally equal to or greater than 250 km/h for the main segments.
 High-speed lines may include connecting lines, in particular junctions with town centre stations located on them, on which speeds may take account of local conditions (adapted from Directive 98/48/EC).

 Navigable inland waterways

-Waterway: River, canal, lake or other stretch of water, which by natural or man-made features is suitable for navigation.
+Waterway: River, canal, lake or other stretch of water, which, as a result of natural or man-made features is suitable for navigation.
 Waterways of a maritime character (waterways designated by the reporting country as suitable for navigation primarily by sea-going ships) are included.
-Waterways also include river estuaries; the boundary being that point nearest the sea where the width of the river is both less than 3 km at low water and less than 5 km at high water.
+Waterways also include river estuaries, the boundary being that point nearest the sea where the width of the river is both less than 3 km at low water and less than 5 km at high water.

 Oil pipeline network: All oil pipelines in a given area.
 The territory of the area in question includes that part of the seabed allocated to it under a concession.